isangyoon-zz/VirtualFence/GoogleMapsAPI/README.md

-# VirtualFence Google Maps API
+# Google Maps API for VirtualFence
 Wrapper for asynchronously used Google Maps API for VirtualFence Client.
 This can be used only for CommonJS environments.